Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 It is important to emphasize here that among the difficulties in showing Theorem \ref{teoB} is the need to show that one does not need to take a finite cover or an iterate of $f$ to obtain the result.
 In order to deal with this problem, we need to obtain strong uniqueness properties of the curves tangent to the center direction.
 More specifically, the results are obtained using branching foliations.
 The fundamental results of Burago and Ivanov \cite{BI} show that these exist for an iterate of $f$ lifted to a finite cover.
 The finite cover has to do with orienting the bundles of the partially hyperbolic diffeomorphism and so that $Df$ preserves orientation.
-So a priori we obtain our results on a finite cover of $M$ and for an iterate of $f$.
-Uniqueness of branching foliations allows us to go back to $M$ to obtain the announced result in $M$ and for $f$ itself.
+So a priori we obtain our results on a finite cover of $M$ and for a lift of an iterate of $f$.
+We show uniqueness of branching foliations in this context, and this allows us to go back to $M$ to obtain the announced result in $M$ and for $f$ itself.

 In \cite[Theorem A]{BFFP-3} we got a complete classification of partially hyperbolic diffeomorphisms on Seifert manifolds homotopic to the identity.
 Further results in this class of manifolds were obtained in \cite{BFFP-4} and will be used here.
 Here we treat new isotopy classes: